Fortnite Save the World: Conception

 Fortnite was revealed at the 2011 Spike Video Game Awards (VGA), with Epic's former design director Cliff Bleszinski introducing a trailer for the game.
 Donald Mustard, creative lead at Epic, said in 2017 that this announcement was "three weeks after we came up with the idea, before we even made the game".
 The title, which started out as an internal game jam project following the completion of Gears of War 3, represents a departure from the company's previous work.
 As Bleszinski explained during the Spike event, Epic wanted to "switch things up a little bit and do something different and fun" with Fortnite, describing it as "a world where you explore, you scavenge, you build and ultimately you survive."
-In an interview with Engadget, he also echoed these statements, claiming that the game would be different from the Gears of War series: "There's no dudebros in it...Not that there's anything wrong with that, right?
+In an interview with Engadget, he also echoed these statements, claiming that the game would differ from the Gears of War series: "There's no dudebros in it...Not that there's anything wrong with that, right?
 But creatively for the team, Gears has been amazing for us.
 But it's fun to kind of stretch our wings and do something that's a little different from the usual."
 At the time of its creation, producer Roger Collum said that the game grew out of taking two popular genres: building games like Minecraft and Terraria, and shooting games like Gears of War, to make something novel, comparing it to making peanut butter cups out of peanut butter and chocolate.
 When they showed this approach to other developers, they found that the concept was an idea that others had had but never worked towards any final product, and from that knew they had something with potential to build on.

-As the game was at its very preliminary stages at the VGA reveal, the goal of this reveal was to seek public interest in the title and potential publishing partners as to decide on the game's release platforms and timeframe.
-During the July 2012 San Diego Comic Con, Epic announced that Fortnite would be an exclusive personal computer title, and the first one to be developed by Epic using their new Unreal 4 game engine, with a planned release in 2013.
+As the game was in its very preliminary stages at the VGA reveal, the goal of this reveal was to seek public interest in the title and potential publishing partners to decide on the game's release platforms and timeframe.
+During the July 2012 San Diego Comic-Con, Epic announced that Fortnite would be an exclusive personal computer title, and the first one to be developed by Epic using their new Unreal 4 game engine, with a planned release in 2013.
 The game's development was originally started in the Unreal 3 engine, but as they progressed, they had seen the opportunity to work in several of the new feature sets and scripting language offered by Unreal 4 for Fortnite, while still running on most personal computers at that time.
 They further opted for personal computer exclusivity to avoid the difficulty of having to go through console certification, and as they planned to be constantly monitoring and tweaking the game, acting as a dungeon master, the personal computer approach would allow them to do this without restrictions normally set by console manufacturers.
-Bleszinski later clarified that they would not rule out release on other platforms as they developed the title.
+Bleszinski later clarified that they would not rule out a release on other platforms as they developed the title.